Kathleen Baty: Where is The Stalking Survivor Now?

 As per reports, another time, Larry was arrested at the front door of her Marina del Rey apartment while carrying a .357 magnum pistol.
 Scared for her life and hoping for some peace, she obtained a restraining order against him.
 She then married Miami Dolphins football player Greg Baty, and the couple moved into a Menlo Park residence.
 But again, he managed to find her, resulting in his arrest for violating the court protective order she had to ensure he stays away.
 Therefore, he was arrested for the fourth time in 1990 itself.

 Court documents actually suggest Larry was sentenced to short stints in prison after each apprehension and handed probation on misdemeanor charges.
 Yet, after carefully submitting to his court-mandated outpatient mental health treatment probation plans, he continued harassing and stalking Kathleen.
 However, the most severe assault happened within three days of his completing a three-month sentence in 1990.
-Kathleen was working as a real estate agent back then, but when returned to her Menlo Park residence, Larry was inside.
+Kathleen was working as a real estate agent back then, but when she returned to her Menlo Park residence, Larry was inside.

 Holding a hunting knife, he tied her hands and told her he was taking her to Mendocino County.
 As he dragged her outside to his car, a SWAT team and local police arrived.
 According to reports, Larry’s parole officer tipped off the authorities after he failed to show up for a scheduled meeting.
 Even though Kathleen managed to escape, he held law enforcement officials at bay for 11 hours before being taken into custody.
 The 32-year-old plea-bargained from kidnapping to attempted kidnapping and was sentenced to eight years in prison.

-Kathleen pleaded with the judge to not reduce the charge, expressing her apprehensions about how he would be back.
+Kathleen pleaded with the judge not to reduce the charge, expressing her apprehensions about how he would be back.
 Her fears turned out to be true after Larry got out of prison in December 1994.
-Within a month of his release, he disabled his electronic-monitoring anklet and disappeared from the halfway house in Sacramento where he was serving his parole.
-He allegedly boarded a bus for San Jose and witnesses placed him near Kathleen’s South Bay home.
+Within a month of his release, he disabled his electronic monitoring anklet and disappeared from the halfway house in Sacramento where he was serving his parole.
+He allegedly boarded a bus for San Jose, and witnesses placed him near Kathleen’s South Bay home.

 Following Larry violating his parole, Violence Suppression Unit agents began an intense investigation and he was arrested after six days, on January 26, 1995, from Truckee.
 According to reports, a bank teller had recognized him and notified the authorities when Larry came in for a withdrawal.
 He was held without bond in Nevada County jail and sentenced to another year in prison for skipping parole.
 After being released in January 1996, the 33-year-old stated he did not intend to contact his victim again.